-Improving Fix My Street means ensuring that it is the most effective tool for helping the government to improve the city that we all love.
-I ask members today, for the sake of all Canberrans that have emailed each one of our offices with a complaint about Fix My Street, to support this motion in its entirety so that we can start the process of fixing the Fix My Street online tool.
+Improving Fix My Street means ensuring that it is the most effective tool for helping the government improve the city we all love.
+I ask you today, for the sake of all Canberrans that have emailed each one of our offices with a complaint about Fix My Street, to support this motion in its entirety so that we can start the process of fixing the Fix My Street online tool.

 MR BRADDOCK (Yerrabi) (11.01): Like many other members in this place, as Mr Milligan mentioned, I have heard from community members about their frustrations and drawn-out experiences when dealing with Fix My Street.
 We know that the software is old, clunky and not very user-friendly.
 Without providing the status of jobs, issues lodged through Fix My Street enter a black box for months on end.
-Without that transparency as to what is going on, it is no surprise that people come to members in this place wanting to know if or when the issues that they have raised through the correct avenue will actually be addressed.
+Without that transparency of what is going on, it is no surprise that people come to members in this place wanting to know if or when the issues that they have raised through the correct avenue will actually be addressed.

 In recognition of the need for improvements to Fix My Street, the Greens will be supporting this motion today.
-However, I do wish to make a point to this Assembly about the calls made in this motion that request the Standing Committee on Environment, Planning, Transport and City Services to inquire into Fix My Street.
-There are three pieces of Assembly business just this week alone seeking referrals to committees-one creating the estimates committee, which is normal, and two more requests for standing committees to inquire into a particular subject.
-There have also been, or will be, three petitions which have exceeded the 500-signature threshold, which will automatically be referred to committees.
-And this is just in one sitting week.
+However, I do wish to make a point to this Assembly about the calls made in this motion that request the Standing Committee for Environment, Planning, Transport and City Services to inquire into Fix My Street.
+There are three pieces of Assembly business just this week alone seeking referrals to committees-one creating the estimates committee, which is normal, and then two more requests standing committees to inquire into a particular subject.
+There have also been, or will be, three petitions which have exceeded the 500 signature threshold, which will automatically be referred to committees.
+And this is just one sitting week.

-Madam Assistant Speaker, given the average length of an inquiry can be six months or more, you can imagine how quickly the number of requests will add up, far beyond the capacity of those committees to fulfil, particularly those committees with wide-ranging policy commitments, such as the environment, planning, transport and city services committee.
-Therefore, it should be of no surprise to members if the rate at which committees decline to inquire into petitions or requests from the Assembly increases.
-We as an Assembly will need to apply at least one, if not more, or a combination of, the following options: (1) accept that committees will become more likely to decline to inquire; (2) reduce the number of requests made by this Assembly; or (3) invest more time into committees, either through existing members devoting additional time to their efforts or the creation of additional committees to ensure they have a manageable workload.
-The answer may vary depending on the individual committee and its members, but I wanted to draw members' attention to this unavoidable question.
+Given the average length for an inquiry can be six months or more, you can imagine how quickly the number of requests will add up, far beyond the capacity of those committees to fulfil, particularly those committees with wide-ranging policy commitments, such as the Environment, Planning, Transport and City Services Committee.
+Therefore, it should be of no surprise to members that, should the rate at which committees decline to inquire into petitions or requests from the Assembly, such as this, we as an Assembly will need to apply at least one, if not more, or a combination of, the following options: (1) accept that committees will become more likely to decline to inquire; (2) reduce the number of requests made by this Assembly; or (3) invest more time into committees, either through existing members devoting additional time to their efforts or the creation of additional committees to ensure they have manageable workload.
+The answer may vary depending on the individual committee and its members, but I just wanted to draw members' attention to this unavoidable question.